exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 by adding annotations in the Kubernetes `Service` object's `annotations` map.
 The following annotations are supported (annotations marked by a __*__ are required):

-#### `service.beta.kubernetes.io/exoscale-loadbalancer-zone`*

-The Exoscale [zone][exo-zones] in which to create the Network Load Balancer instance.

-> Note: a CCM-managed Network Load Balancer must be located in the same zone as
-> the Kubernetes Nodes it must forward network traffic to.

-If this annotation is not present, the default value will be taken from the `EXOSCALE_DEFAULT_ZONE` environment variable.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-id`